tdcnguyen/cs410demo/README.md

 # Implementation
 We could not find any standard tools, either packaged as part of a data mining library, or a standalone application, that perform direct integration of text mining algorithms into a demonstrable application with visualization.
 There are sample libraries in certain machine learning packages that provide sample code for producing a small subset of demonstrable applications.

 Since the project was built to support existing implementations of data mining tasks, we targeted the most common libraries used for building text mining algorithms.
-We leveraged the pandas Python package to build data frames, and used the scikit-learn Python machine learning library as a test bench to support various text mining and analysis tasks.
+We leveraged the pandas Python package to build data frames, and used the *scikit-learn* Python machine learning library as a test bench to support various text mining and analysis tasks.

 We implemented the web application front-end using *Angular*, a TypeScript-based open-source platform.
 For the application back-end, we used *Flask*, a web framework written in Python.

+## Back-end

+The application back-end was implemented using the Python web framework *Flask*.
+As a web framework, *Flask* maps URLs to Python code.
+The Python code for *Spotlight* includes methods for data pre-processing, training models, computing model predictions, and post-processing results for storage and consumption.
+The data frames used in *Spotlight* were implemented using the Python *pandas* open source library.
+This library provides easy-to-use data structures that can accommodate heterogeneous data types, and has tools for reading and writing data between in-memory data structures and different storage media such as CSV files and SQL databases.
+To process these data, the out-of-the-box analytics includes calls to classification methods from the *scikit-learn* Python library.

+## Front-end

+The application front-end was implemented using the TypeScript-based open-source *Angular* platform.
+The collective *Angular* web applications for *Spotlight* include a top-level organization page (*app*), a default application home page (*home*), a model training application (*train*), a model prediction application (*test*) and a quick model checking application (*classifier*). *Angular* web applications include a HTML component for web layout as well as TypeScript components for processing.

 # Usage